samvelie/rocket-router-rascal/README.md

 1. Fork this repository and clone your fork onto your computer.
 2. Install the project's node dependencies by navigating to the project and running the command `npm install`
-3. Run `npm test` to run the unit tests
+3. Run `npm start` to run the unit tests
 4. When the site is back up and running, it should look like it did before.
 You should be able to add a new spaceship part to the list when everything is done.

 ![alt text](lib/public/images/before.png)